 Fitbit Charge 3 vs Versa

-Fitbit has introduced two exciting new trackers this year in the Fitbit Charge 3 and the Fitbit Versa.
-One is the company's smartest fitness tracker yet and the other is its second — more successful — attempt at a smartwatch.
+Fitbit introduced two exciting new trackers last year in the Fitbit Charge 3 and the Fitbit Versa.
+One is the company’s smartest fitness tracker yet and the other is its second — more successful — attempt at a smartwatch.

 In this Fitbit Charge 3 vs Versa comparison, I’ll cover the design, features, accuracy, specs, and a few alternatives you may want to consider.
 I’ll also offer some final thoughts based on my personal experience wearing and using the devices in everyday life.